cloverstudio/CSFileTransferFrontend/README.md

     'repeatCount': 5	//if error happens try 5 more times })

-#upload a file:
+# Upload a file:
 singleFile = CSUpload.upload(file, )	//upload function returns singleFile object, a file currently uploading, you can also add another argument, url that overrides the previously set url

-#singleFile functions:
+# SingleFile functions:
 singleFile.pause()	//pauses upload of a file singleFile.continue()	//continues upload of a file

-#progress listener:
+# Progress listener:
 singleFile.eventEmitter.on('progress', (progress)=>{
 	//do something
 })

-#error listener:
+# Error listener:
 singleFile.eventEmitter.on('error', (message)=>{
       //do something
 })

-#use webpack to bundle your files:
+# Use webpack to bundle your files:
 webpack main.js